Overview

 - Basic menus featuring dal bhat and simple dishes

-- Charging facilities (sometimes for fee)
+- Charging facilities (sometimes for a fee)

 - Hot shower availability (usually bucket or solar)